robshep/pebble-spring-boot-2-starter/README.md

    return new MyCustomLoader();
 }
 ```
 PLEASE NOTE: this loader's prefix and suffix will be both overwritten when the ViewResolver is configured.
-You should use the externalized configuration for changing this properties.
+You should use the externalized configuration for changing these properties.

 ###Customizing the PebbleEngine
 Likewise, you can build a custom engine and make it the default by using the bean name ``pebbleEngine``: